Skip to content

 If you are a UK student and do not meet the entry requirements for this course, you may be nominated on our Foundation Year in Clinical Sciences and Medicine programme.

 After successful completion of the Foundation Year, transfer to stage 1 Paramedic Science BSc (Hons) will be a competitive process with limited places.
-Students must achieve an average of 65% overall (passing all modules) and receive a positive reference from their personal academic tutor.
+Students must achieve an average of 65% overall (to include a minimum 50% in each module) and receive a positive reference from their personal academic tutor.
 If unsuccessful in transferring to Paramedic Science BSc (Hons), students will be transferred onto Clinical Sciences BSc (Hons).

 Transferring from another university